OlgaG-M/OlgaGrzywa-Michalec-PORTFOLIO/README.md

 ## About Me

 My name is Olga Grzywa-Michalec.
-Recently I have deicided to change my career path and become a software tester.
+Recently I have deicided to change my career path and become a Software Tester.

 WHY do I want to be a Software Tester?
 * because I have worked hard to develop skills that are relevant to this industry